signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 ```
 {% endhint %}

-Add a line sourcing our .adaenv file to the top of the env file and set some paths.
+Add a line sourcing our .adaenv file to the top of the env file and adjust some paths.

 ```bash
 sed -i env \